ramprakash4u/SDEChallenge/README.md

 3. Processing - In this Google Analtics Read and Write API based on message type along with other processing API process the injestion message for reporting.
 4. Reporting-: Finally in reporting provides different type of metrics and time series metrics.

+#### Measurement Protocol
+It allows developers to make HTTP requests to send raw user interaction data directly to Google Analytics servers.
+It also provides capability to manage devices. for example it can help client / user to manage and make choice to send data from devices that are connected to the internet like in-store tills, kiosks, etc
 #### API Gateway -:
 The API gateway server as single point entry gate for injestion incoming request for user activity.
 It deals with security, throttling, caching ,monitoring , static response handling and load balancing.
 The autehntication happens at API gateway where it sends access token to Authentication service and after successful authentication service returns back JWT token which is passed in downstream private API's.
 The API gateway also determines the type of message to route whether it needs to route towards READ API or WRITE API.
 The READ API will accept request from Merchant users that want to see Analytics metrics, time series metrics.
 The WRITE API will accept request from user website click event that needs to get stored in database on top of which processing and reporting can be done.